Andrew Flusche, attorney at law Andrew Flusche

 The law behind this is simple: the Commonwealth of Virginia has to prove that you committed the crime that you are charged with.
 For traffic offenses (like reckless driving), the Commonwealth relies upon the ticketing officer to testify about the charge in question.
 If the officer doesn’t appear in court on time, the Commonwealth has essentially dropped the charge against you.

 For reckless driving in Virginia, you don’t have a choice whether or not you appear in court.
-If you don’t appear (or hire a traffic attorney to appear for you), you will also face charges of “failure to appear.”
+If you don’t appear (or hire a traffic attorney to appear for you), you could face charges of “failure to appear.”

 Photo by Atelier Teee